DataDog/hiring-engineers/answers.md

 # Setting up the environment

 I decided to utilize the containerized approach with Docker for Linux.

-After creating a Datadog account, I obtained my unique Datadog API key from the online user interface under Integrations > APIs > API Keys.
+First, I obtained my unique Datadog API key from the online user interface under Integrations > APIs > API Keys.
 Then, I ran the installation command to install a Datadog container on my local host which pulled a Docker image from Docker Hub and executed it to create the container.

 ![Docker container](https://i.imgur.com/HBXYq9y.png)

+Then, I set up my Datadog account through the [Datadog online portal](https://www.datadoghq.com/).

 # Collecting metrics

 First, I needed to get inside my Docker container to install basic components.
-All commands inside the dd-agent container were executed as root unless otherwise noted.
+All commands inside the dd-agent container were executed as `root` unless otherwise noted.

 ```
  docker exec -it dd-agent /bin/bash